OurRootsOrg/cms-server/README.md

 docker volume create cms_pgdata # do this once to create a persistent database volume tilt up                         # run the server and dependencies
+                                  # make sure you don't already have a postgres process running
                                   # alternatively, run docker-compose up --build
 cd db && ./db_setup.sh          # do this once to set up the database
                                   # make sure you have psql (postgres client) available on your path